 - If the UE has registered with the SCEF, SCEF forwards the request to MME.
-Otherwise, the SCEF may either return an error to the AS or perform either of two delivery procedures that are not yet fully specified by 3GPP:
+Otherwise, the SCEF may either return an error to the AS or perform either of two delivery procedures:

 - Use SMS to cause the UE to attach.